FERPA policies on access to student records

 - Obtain a student's written permission for any material put in a letter of recommendation.
 (Or give the letter to the student for distribution.)

 Directory information (public)

-The following information is public, unless a student has requested non-disclosure (suppress):
+The following information is public per Board of Regents policy, unless a student has requested non-disclosure (suppression):

 - Enrollment status (full/part time, or not enrolled)